Harlem riot of 1943: Cause

 On Sunday, August 1, 1943, a white policeman attempted to arrest an African-American woman for disturbing the peace in the lobby of the Braddock Hotel.
-By the 1940s, the hotel, which had hosted show business celebrities in the 1920s, had become known for prostitution.
+The hotel, which had hosted celebrities in the 1920s, had become known for prostitution.
 The Army designated the area as a "raided premise", and a policeman was stationed in the lobby to prevent crime.